 Has the knot tied with your soulmate become a financial noose around your marriage’s neck?
 If so, you’re not the only couple struggling to navigate individual financial differences.

-When one person in a couple lives within your means and the other spends like crazy, that can lead to trouble.
+When one person in a couple lives within their means and the other spends like crazy, that can lead to trouble.
 When both people in the marriage overspend, the stress caused by too much debt, overdrawn accounts and unaffordable monthly payments can destroy marital bliss.

 Talk openly and honestly with each other about how much debt you each have, views on money and spending and financial goals long before the wedding day.
 Premarital financial counseling can help avert future financial problems.

 If credit card debt is causing you to lose interest in staying in the marriage, it may be time to meet with a financial counselor at a nonprofit credit counseling agency for help creating a budget and setting up a debt payoff plan.

 You don’t have to meet your mistress at a motel for lunch or try out private poses with your yoga instructor to be a cheater.
 You can be a financial philanderer, too.

 Hiding money from your partner is considered financial infidelity.
 So is spending it without their knowledge.
 More than 1 in 4 (26%) of all Debt.com’s 2024 Debt and Divorce survey respondents took on $10,000 or more in debt as a result of their divorce.
 But when you drill down on the data of divorcees who split over financial infidelity, nearly 4 in 10 (38%) said the same.

 A recent survey from Bankrate reports that 42% of married adults admit to “keeping a financial secret” from their partner.
 Thirty percent say that their infidelity comes in the form of spending more than their spouse would be comfortable with, while 1 in 5 are digging themselves into debt without the other knowing about it.
 The driving force behind this behavior was a “need for financial privacy” and a desire to control their own money.